|9-24-2018 Numbers On Napkins Frontmen, Moe Money and Chase Stain, release their

 degrees outside while Doll Skin was playing, Alex remained the hottest thing on the stage.

-at how talented the girls were.
-I didn't expect a group of teenage girls to be as talented as they
+how talented the girls were.
+I didn't expect a group of teenage girls to be as talented as they are,

-are, and I remained stunned as I realized that they had developed their vocals to perfection and
+and I remained stunned as I realized that they had developed their vocals to perfection and could

-could harmonize and sing very melodic backing vocals together.
-All four of the girls were
+harmonize and sing very melodic backing vocals together.
+All four of the girls were attractive, and

-attractive, and oozing with charisma.
+oozing with charisma.
 I realized I needed to jump at the chance to sign these girls.
+Of course, to

-Of course, to my surprise, they had already been snatched up.
-I discovered that Megadeth bassist
+my surprise, they had already been snatched up.
+I discovered that Megadeth bassist Dave Ellefson

-Dave Ellefson had actually just started his own record label and signed Doll Skin.
-In fact, he
+had actually just started his own record label and signed Doll Skin.
+In fact, he started the label

-started the label because he saw a future in these young ladies, and Doll Skin was the first band he
+because he saw a future in these young ladies, and Doll Skin was the first band he signed.
+I figured

-signed.
-I figured that they could do better on Bad Stain, considering I have been around so much
+that they could do better on Bad Stain, considering I have been around so much longer and could

-longer and could grant them more opportunities........but I was totally mistaken.
-After doing a bit
+grant them more opportunities........but I was totally mistaken.
+After doing a bit more research, I

-The Full Sail Stage to check out Daisy Moonshine and Her Redneck Brothers!
-Don't miss out on
+Full Sail Stage to check out Daisy Moonshine and Her Redneck Brothers!
+Don't miss out on seeing

-seeing Doll Skin perform on the Owly Stage, as well as Chase Atlantic and Palaye Royal.
-Also, check
+Doll Skin perform on the Owly Stage, as well as Chase Atlantic and Palaye Royal.
+Also, check out

 Have fun at the Warped Tour - Chase Stain